SFF’s Speculation Grants Program

 How to request a Speculation Grant (application instructions)

-Submitting by the S-Process Grant Round deadline is required for Speculation Grantors to settle a Speculation Grant to you in the upcoming round, so your chances of receiving a grant are improved by submitting early.
+Submitting by the S-Process Grant Round deadline is required for Speculation Grantors to settle a Speculation Grant to you in the upcoming round, so your chances of receiving a Speculation Grant are improved by submitting early.
+See the SFF announcements page for grant round announcements and application information, including the deadline.
+You can still apply even if there is no currently open grant round.

 How quickly are Speculation Grant requests evaluated?